zanzo420/WpfHexEditorControl/README.md

 ### You want to say thank or just like project  ?

 Hexeditor control is totaly free and can be used in all project you want like open source and commercial applications.
 I make it in my free time and a few colaborators help me when they can...
 Please hit the ⭐️ button or fork and I will be very happy ;) I accept help contribution...
+I also accept voluntary donations via PayPal if you want to encourage my work.

 ## Screenshots